Springwood Queensland 4127

 Our aim is to provide the highest standard of care to you, the families, as well as to the children who are within our care.
 Our Centre celebrates diversity, welcoming families with different cultures and backgrounds.

 Our hours of operation are from 6am to 6pm.
 We are open Monday through to Friday, 52 weeks a year (excluding public holidays).
 Our Centre opened in June 1999 and caters for 75 children aged from birth to school age.
-We provide before and after school care to school age children as well as vacation care in the school holidays.

 Our team are qualified, friendly and caring staff who are committed to continually improving their skills and knowledge by frequently attending in-service training and seminars.
 All staff are required to have an up to date First Aid, CPR and Blue Card.
 All new employees of QCCS attend an Induction Session prior to commencing at any of our Child Care Centres; thus, ensuring they will be well equipped to step into their new role.
 In addition, we provide regular professional opportunities as well as monthly Centre Director and staff meetings to ensure that all our employees are up to date with industry developments.